awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 ### Observability

 By default the construct will enable logging and tracing on all services which support those features.
-Observability can be turned off by setting the pattern property
+Observability can be turned off by setting the pattern property ```observability``` to false.
 - AWS Lambda: AWS X-Ray, Amazon Cloudwatch Logs
 - AWS Step Function: AWS X-Ray, Amazon Cloudwatch Logs
 - AWS AppSync GraphQL api: AWS X-Ray, Amazon Cloudwatch Logs